Koihik/LuaFormatter/docs/Style-Config.md

 type: bool, default: false

-Add a extra field separator after last field unless the table is in a single line.
+Add an extra field separator after the last field unless the table is in a single line.

 ```lua
 -- extra_sep_at_table_end: true